 Get my newest recipe via email:

-Golden Polenta with Cannellini Beans and Mushroom Sage Gravy {vegan and gluten-free}
+Golden Polenta with Mushroom Sage Gravy and Cannellini Beans. {vegan and gluten-free}

 Golden Polenta with Cannellini Beans and Mushroom Sage Gravy | Letty's Kitchen

-First cook the polenta using one of the methods below, Instant Pot, microwave, stove-top or oven.
-Once cooked, the hot polenta cornmeal mush is spread quite thinly in the pan.
+Once cooked, immediately spread the hot polenta cornmeal mush in the pan.
 As soon as the polenta is firm and set, you can cut it into the squares.

 polenta before baking for Golden Polenta with Cannellini Beans and Mushroom Sage Gravy | Letty's Kitchen

 Have you always avoided cooking polenta from scratch?
-The second you find out it has to be cooked and stirred for 45 minutes, do you turn the page?
-Yeah, me too.
+When you find out it has to be cooked and stirred for 45 minutes, do you turn the page?
+I used to do that.
 With an Instant Pot pressure cooker or microwave oven, making polenta is quick and easy!
 In like 15 minutes!

-• **** Whichever way you cook your polenta, before it cools, pour the soft hot mush into the oiled baking sheet and spread into an even layer.
+• **** Whichever way you cook your polenta, right away before it cools, spread the soft hot polenta mush in an even layer in the oiled baking sheet.
 It will be a bit less than ¼-inch thick.
 Cover and chill until firm.
 A pan of cooked polenta like this will keep for several days refrigerated.

 • For Instant Pot pressure cooked polenta: Put the vegetable broth and water, polenta, olive oil, and salt in the Instant Pot.
 Do not stir.
 Lock lid.
 Sent the top Vent to seal.
 Cook on Porridge setting with time adjusted to 7 minutes.
 Natural pressure release for 10 minutes, then vent to release the pressure completely.